 This program is open to all juniors and seniors majoring in one of the sciences in good academic and social standing with a minimum GPA of 3.0.
 Exchange opportunities depend on the availability of slots at the host institution and often are limited to just one or two per semester.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students live in residence halls on campus in Townsville, or adjacent to campus in Cairns, usually with other international students.
 In most residences, students have their own bedroom in a 2 to 4-bedroom self-contained apartment.
 Students cook for themselves in the shared kitchen and/or eat at one of the many campus cafeterias.
 Campus residences have phones and internet access (although there is a fee).
-Click here to see the different residence hall options.
-Students are also permitted to find apartments off campus but we caution that these are not supervised nor vetted by HWS or JCU.
+Check out this link to see the different residence hall options.

-The Townsville/Cairns programs are not “study abroad programs” in the traditional sense.
+The Townsville/Cairns program is not a “study abroad program” in the traditional sense.
 While there will not be excursions throughout the semester designed specifically for HWS students, there will be a week-long orientation for arriving students.
 A wide range of activities and tours will be included where you will get to know fellow students and become familiar with the campus and with the region.
 The university also offers a mentoring program, pairing new exchange students with current students so that you can ask questions before you arrive, and then meet in person when you get to Australia.
 Students are encouraged to seek out opportunities to immerse themselves in campus life and the local culture, including campus clubs (whether religious, academic, sporting, arts-related or other special interest clubs and societies), taking part in community service and participating in campus events and activities.
 You will have plenty of opportunities for independent travel both regionally and within Australia during weekends and breaks.
+Note that some classes include a field component for an additional fee.
+HWS students may take up to 2 classes with fee-based field components at no additional charge ($500 maximum).

 Students will be charged standard HWS tuition and fees and a $550 administrative fee.
 This will cover tuition for a fourcourse semester, health insurance and the orientation program.
 Note that no room or board charge is included.
 Students will pay room fees directly to James Cook University and should plan to bring their board fee to cover meal expenses.
 Room fees will depend on the residence hall students choose, but most residences will cost from $2700—$3100 for the semester.
 While food expenses will vary according to individual tastes, we estimate that about $2100—$2300 should be sufficient for students who prepare their own meals.
 Additional expenses not covered include airfare, books, visa, a local transit pass and personal expenses (laundry, entertainment, and independent travel).
 We estimate airfare for this program at $2000-$2300 from the East Coast, books at $300, and visa at $600.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond room and board expenses.
 However, students on a tight budget should be able to manage with less and part-time employment is an option for those who would like to work.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.